mackuba/minisky/README.md

 pass: very-secret-password
 ```

+The `id` can be either your handle, or your DID, or the email you've used to sign up.
 It's recommended that you use the "app password" that you can create in the settings instead of your main account password.

 After you log in, this file will also be used to store your access & request tokens and DID.
+The data in the config file can be accessed through a `user` wrapper property that exposes them as methods, e.g. the password is available as `user.pass` and the DID as `user.did`.

 Next, create the Minisky client instance, passing the server name (at the moment there is only one server at `bsky.social`, but there will be more once federation support goes live):